galacticglum/stimulator/README.md

 ## Discord Integration

-If you're scraping data from Discord and/or using the simulator to interact with Discord channels, you'll need to set up a Discord user token.
-To do so, set the appropriate variable in your `.env` file using a Discord **user token**, which is a personal access token that allows you to interact with Discord as a user rather than as a bot.
-You can follow this [guide to obtain your token](https://gist.github.com/MarvNC/e601f3603df22f36ebd3102c501116c6).
+You'll need to set up a Discord user token in your `.env` file (`DISCORD_USER_TOKEN`).
+This is a personal access token used to authenticate your requests as if you are a user client, not a bot.
+While this is not necessary for simulating conversations, it is required for scraping messages from Discord channels.
+Follow this [guide to obtain your token](https://gist.github.com/MarvNC/e601f3603df22f36ebd3102c501116c6).

 > ⚠️ **Warning**: Using a Discord self-token (i.e., user token) is against Discord’s [Terms of Service](https://discord.com/terms) and may result in account suspension or termination.
 Proceed at your own risk.